-The Royals have declined the 2013 option of right-hander Joakim Soria.
+The Kansas City Royals have declined the 2013 option of right-hander Joakim Soria, instead electing to exercise his $750,000 contract buyout, reports Bob Dutton of The Kansas City Star.

 Soria missed the entire 2012 season after undergoing Tommy John surgery.
 While he was a productive reliever for the Royals prior to this year, they didn’t want to bring him back for 2013 at a salary of $8 million.